MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/readme.md

 # AZ-204: Developing solutions for Microsoft Azure

-**The lab instructions, downloadable code, and the VM were updated on 8/5/2022 to .NET 6.
-We are monitoring issues related to this update and are working with our lab hosting providers to to try and get any issues resolved as quickly as we can.**

 > **Note**: Students should be directed to sync the repository if they aren't being provided the AllFiles through the lab hosting provider.

 - **Direct students** to [https://aka.ms/az204labs](https://aka.ms/az204labs) for an easy-to-use list of lab instructions.